 There it is, straight from the ALRC - THE PROSECUTION BEARS THE BURDEN OF PROOF.
 So how the hell can somebody whose car was pinged by a speed camera be prosecuted and even found guilty of the offence when the prosecution cannot offer a shred of evidence to prove that the person was driving the car at the time?
 It is beyond the bounds of incredulity that state governments have been getting away with prosecuting motorists of speed camera offences without being able to offer any evidence against them, apart from the fact that they owned the vehicles that were pinged.
 This is a completely corruption of Australian criminal law and has to be resisted at every opportunity.

-Because speed and red light cameras do not provide any evidence as to who was driving a vehicle that was photographed by those cameras, all Australian states have passed laws to enable them to run their camera infringements rackets by fooling people into believing that they have to incriminate themselves or pay fines without being convicted of any offence.
-However, there are three important elements that can be used to negate literally every attempt made by those states to use those unsustainable pretend laws to coerce people into paying fines by using penalty notices and laws that blatantly and illegally violate the Constitutional rights of people.
+Because speed and red light cameras do not provide any evidence as to who was driving a vehicle that was photographed by those cameras, all Australian states have passed ridiculously unfair laws to enable them to run their camera infringements rackets by fooling people into believing that they have to incriminate themselves or pay fines without being convicted of any offence.
+These are unsustainable pretend laws that attempt to coerce people into paying fines by using penalty notices and laws that blatantly and illegally violate the Constitutional rights of people, as well as violate their long-standing rights to the presumption of innocence, the right to silence and the right to refuse to incriminate themselves.

-Vehicle owners are under no obligation to notify the infringement bureau that they wish to contest the infringement in court.
-That is the task of the infringement bureau, whether they choose to try and prosecute a vehicle owner without any evidence as to the driver's identity, or not.
+Vehicle owners should be under no obligation to notify the infringement bureau that they wish to contest the infringement in court.
+It should be the task of the infringement bureau, to choose to try and prosecute a vehicle owner without any evidence as to the driver's identity, or not.
 Any vehicle owner who receives a camera infringement notice should never ever cooperate with the infringement bureau in any way or provide anything whatsoever.

 Most motorists who receive an infringement notice will opt to just pay the fine, even when they know that they have not committed an offence, because they understand that the legal system imposed by the states is geared to make it extremely difficult to fight these bookings, even if they are unjustified.
 The entire infringement system is a monstrous scam and the way that it is operated would be a criminal offence if any person or company did the same.